 My house used to have a pool.
 In fact, when we first toured the house there was this very large, above ground pool with clean water and a sprinkler fountain.
 A few months later when we actually closed on the house and we finally moved in we found an empty pool with a half torn cover on it and some kind person had decided to relieve us of the working parts inside the filter.
 It was not a pleasant looking or pleasant smelling addition to the house.
-This spring we finally figured out what to do with the old pool deck and converted it to raised garden beds.
+After much consideration, we decided to remove the pool all together.
+Which left us with a raised deck section attached to our existing side deck.
+A few years later, we finally figured out what to do with the old pool deck and converted it to raised garden beds.

 I didn’t want another pool anyway.

 To be honest with you, I never really wanted another pool anyway.
 Gasp!
 Shocking I know to hear someone say they didn’t want a pool.
 The thing is, I had already owned a very large in-ground pool for seven years at my other house and felt like I was constantly a slave to the everyday upkeep and cost of such a large pool.
 When I saw that this house also had a pool, on what is a very densely wooded lot, I just cringed thinking of how many hours I would have to spend each day getting the leaves out of that pool.
 I didn’t want it and when we discovered the parts had been stolen, we gladly removed the entire thing.

 For many many years I have dreamed of a beautiful home garden, with walking paths and hidden gems of plants and sculptures and an overall charming place to enjoy.
 Including a full produce garden to grow and enjoy.
 The reality is that my very wooded lot is overgrown with vines, weeds, plants I have never seen before, and creatures that love those types of areas.
 Slowly but surely I will get that beautiful walking garden I dream of, but until then, I have created a small area that I can enjoy and attempt to grow some vegetables and flowers every summer.